 If you have many branches, you can choose whether you want to display all of them in the Branches popup, or just the favorites: toggle the Show Only Favorites and the Show x More commands at the bottom of the Branches popup.

-To mark a branch as a favorite, hover the mouse cursor over the branch name, and click the star outline that appears on the left: .
+To mark a branch as a favorite, hover the mouse cursor over the branch name, and click the star outline that appears on the left (the master branch is marked as a favorite by default): .

 Create a new branch